Holos (political party): Establishment and entry to parliament

 In the 2019 parliamentary election, Voice finished with 5.82% of the vote, 17 MPs elected nationwide and three MPs elected in a constituency.
 47.6% of the party's elected deputies are women.

 On 11 March 2020, Vakarchuk stepped aside as head of the party.
-Voice selected Kira Rudyk as its new leader.
+Voice selected Kira Rudik as its new leader.
 Vakarchuk left parliament in June 2020, stating that his "mission" (bringing new people with new politics into parliament) was complete.

 The party was admitted to the Alliance of Liberals and Democrats for Europe (ALDE) on 18 November 2020.

 In the October 2020 Ukrainian local elections, Voice had some local success, having led its factions to the Lviv Oblast Council, to the city councils of Kyiv, Lviv, Cherkasy, and a number of other city councils, including even in the Donbas.
 The party's mayoral candidate made it to the second round of the election in Cherkasy, which he lost.
-The party failed to get into the Top-10 of parties that won the most seats in the election (10th place on this list was the Radical Party of Oleh Liashko who won 1.62% of the available seats, which was 535 seats).
-The party's mayoral candidate for Kyiv, showman Serhiy Prytula, failed to win in the city, coming third with less than 8% of the vote.
-In June 2021, he quit the party, claiming it had "moved so far away from our initial principles."

-In January 2021, the National Agency for Prevention of Corruption (NAPC) blocked the payment of state funds to the party's accounts.
-The NAPC found agreements and acts of work performed by contractors and the payment of rent for three offices to be illegal.